AnaviTechnology/anavi-docs/README.md

-# rabbitmax-docs
+# anavi-docs
-Documents for RabbitMax products
+Documents for ANAVI products